rstudio/helm/charts/posit-chronicle/README.md

 ...
 ```

-And here's some example agent helm values for connect, where we utilize an api key stored as a k8s secret
+And here's some example agent helm values for Connect, where we utilize an API key stored as a k8s secret
-to scrape the connect rest server:
+to scrape the Connect metrics REST service:

 ```yaml
 pod: